 Project intro

-This project aimed to streamline the design process within Canva, enabling users to seamlessly incorporate QR codes and short links into their visual content.
+This project aimed to streamline the design process within Canva, enabling users to use Bitly’s QR codes and short link generation and customization into their visual content.

 Skill set